xu-cheng/pbc-bindings/README.md

 # Bindings for Pairing-Based Cryptography (libpbc)

-This project offers C++14 and SWIG bindings for libpbc.
+This project offers (partial) C++14 and SWIG bindings for libpbc.
+Noted that not all of libpbc C functions have been ported.

 ## How to use?